Generic Name: codeine and guaifenesin (KOE deen and gwye FEN a sin)

 Ask a doctor or pharmacist before using any other cough or cold medicine.
 Many combination medicines contain guaifensin.
 Taking certain products together can cause you to get too much of this medicine.

-Iophen-C NR (codeine and guaifenesin) side effects
+Iophen-C NR side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.